 Welcome to ISCA’s centralised Knowledge Centre!
 Here you will find the latest news on developments in the technical front.
 You will also discover relevant and useful resources aimed at empowering our members with knowledge in core and other disciplines.

-ISCA issues FRB 9 Accounting Implications of the Interest Rate Benchmark Reform to share accounting considerations on specific matters to assist entities in their understanding of the accounting for financial instruments and hedge accounting which are affected by this transition to Singapore Overnight Rate Average in Singapore.
+ISCA issues FRB 9 (Revised January 2023) Accounting Implications of the Interest Rate Benchmark Reform to share accounting considerations on specific matters to assist entities in their understanding of the accounting for financial instruments and hedge accounting which are affected by the replacement of interest rate benchmarks within these contracts.

 The Institute of Singapore Chartered Accountants (ISCA) and the Centre for Social Development (Asia), Department of Social Work, Faculty of Arts and Social Sciences, National University of Singapore (NUS), supported by the Charity Council and Chartered Institute of Management Accountants (CIMA), have come together to produce a series of articles that aims to explore the areas where accountants can volunteer their expertise in the charity sector in Singapore.
 The seven articles were first published in the IS Chartered Accountant Journal and have been compiled into an electronic book, titled 'Accounting for Good'.
 This book may serve as a reference and resource to stakeholders in the Charity sector.